 Ganfeng Lithium is another important Chinese lithium producer that investors should be keeping an eye on.
 Headquartered in Xinyu, China, the company is China’s second-largest lithium producer.

 Like Tianqi, Ganfeng is also buying up interests in lithium companies outside of China.
-It owns a 14.7-percent stake in junior lithium company International Lithium (TSXV:ILC), and recently signed a MOU for an offtake agreement with Australia’s Reed Industrial Minerals, owned by Neometals (ASX:NMT) and Mineral Resources (ASX:MIN).
+It owns a 14.7-percent stake in junior lithium company International Lithium (TSXV:ILC), and signed an MOU for an offtake agreement with Australia’s Reed Industrial Minerals, owned by Neometals (ASX:NMT) and Mineral Resources (ASX:MIN), in July 2015.

 Furthermore, Lowry has said that Chinese lithium producers are becoming much more significant as suppliers to the global lithium ion-battery market.
 China now produces more cathode for lithium-ion batteries than Japan and Korea combined.

-Tesla Motors’ (NASDAQ:TSLA) supply chain has gotten plenty of focus from the press, but it’s worth remembering that, at least for now, the cathode for Tesla’s batteries is made in Japan.
-According to Lowry, the lion’s share of lithium hydroxide exports from China to Japan go to Sumitomo Metal Mining, which makes nickel-cobalt-aluminum (NCA) cathodes for Panasonic (TSE:6752), the maker of battery cells for Tesla (NASDAQ:TSLA).
+Tesla’s supply chain has gotten plenty of focus from the press, but it’s worth remembering that, at least for now, the cathode for Tesla’s batteries is made in Japan.
+Companies in the country make nickel-cobalt-aluminum (NCA) cathodes for Panasonic (TSE:6752), the maker of battery cells for Tesla.

 As a final note, while Tesla is certainly a major demand driver for the lithium space, Lowry believes that Tesla tends to obscure demand growth in China.

-Certainly, China is not only a heavyweight in terms of production, but is also big for demand as well.
+Certainly, China is not only a heavyweight in terms of lithium producers, but is also big for demand as well.
 The country has had significant growth in cathode going to all segments of the battery market, including consumer electronics, grid storage and transportation applications such as e-bikes and buses.

 Securities Disclosure: I, Teresa Matich, hold no direct investment interest in any company mentioned in this article.